rmorabia/radhika.dev/_posts/2014-07-16-how-to-develop-a-habit.md

 We all want to be better people, yes?

-We want to go to read more books, go to the gym more often, and learn to play an instrument.
+We want to go to read more books, work out more, and learn to play an instrument.

 The easiest way to become a better person is to install a habit.
 So, if you want to read more books, make it a habit to read for an hour every day.
-If you want to go to the gym more often, make it a habit to go to the gym every single day.
+If you want to work out more often, make it a habit to go to the gym every single day.
 If you want to learn to play an instrument, make it a habit to practice daily.

 How do we go about developing a habit?